tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 3. The access to the website shall not be enabled before the website filing is successfully completed.
 4. The websites under the name of an entity applicant that have been filed shall be able to open normally, and the website filing number and the link to the homepage of the Ministry of Industry and Information Technology shall be listed at the bottom of the website.

-## Filing requirements of Hainan Communications Administration Bureau
+## Filing Requirements of Hainan Communications Administration Bureau
 Individual:
 1. The websites under the name of an individual applicant that have been filed shall be able to open normally, and the website filing number and the link to the homepage of the Ministry of Industry and Information Technology shall be listed at the bottom of the website.
 Enterprise and Public Institution:
 1. If the applicant’s in-charge person is not its legal representative, the applicant’s in-charge person and the website’s in-charge person must be the same person.
 2. The websites under the name of an entity applicant that have been filed shall be able to open normally, and the website filing number and the link to the homepage of the Ministry of Industry and Information Technology shall be listed at the bottom of the website.

-## Filing requirements of Inner Mongolia Communications Administration Bureau
+## Filing Requirements of Inner Mongolia Communications Administration Bureau
 Individual:
 1. The access to the website shall not be enabled before the website filing is successfully completed.
 Enterprise and Public Institution:
 1. The applicant’s in-charge person must be its legal representative.
 2. The access to the website shall not be enabled before the website filing is successfully completed.

-## Filing requirements of Gansu Communications Administration Bureau
+## Filing Requirements of Gansu Communications Administration Bureau
 Individual:
 1. The access to the website shall not be enabled before the website filing is successfully completed.
 2. The address indicated in the certificate must be within Gansu province.
 Filing with ID card with address outside of Gansu will not be accepted.